Kanye West: Views

-In late 2022, West made a series of antisemitic statements, resulting in the termination of his collaborations, sponsorships, and partnerships with Vogue, CAA, Balenciaga, Gap, and Adidas.
-West was widely condemned after appearing at a dinner hosted by Donald Trump at Mar-a-Lago beside Nick Fuentes, a white nationalist.
-In a subsequent December appearance on Alex Jones's InfoWars, West praised Adolf Hitler, denied the Holocaust, and identified as a Nazi.
-Following the interview, West's Twitter account was terminated after he posted an image depicting a swastika entangled within a Star of David.
-The School of the Art Institute of Chicago later rescinded West's honorary degree.
-According to a 2023 report published by the Anti-Defamation League, West's antisemitic rhetoric has caused several instances of hate-speech vandalism, harassment, and violence across the United States.
+In late 2022, West made a series of antisemitic statements, resulting in the termination of his collaborations, sponsorships, and partnerships with Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas.
+Several former associates of West have claimed that he has espoused antisemitic views since the early 2000s, describing it as a "well-known but well-kept secret" within his inner circle.
+In November 2022, West was widely condemned after appearing at a dinner hosted by Donald Trump at Mar-a-Lago beside Nick Fuentes, a white nationalist.
+In a subsequent December appearance on Alex Jones's InfoWars, West praised Adolf Hitler, denied the Holocaust, and identified himself as a Nazi.
+After the interview, West used his Twitter account to post a picture of a swastika entangled in a Star of David, and his account was terminated.
+In July 2023, Twitter reversed the ban, citing assurances from West that he would not post harmful content.